mananvijay7/Cent-Wise/README.md

 2. Implement basic profile customization options (e.g. profile picture, username, etc)

 #### Milestone 2: Google Auth
-1. Ability to sign-in into the application using users google account
+1. Ability to sign in to the application using the user's google account

 #### Milestone 3: Dashboard and
-1. Creating the dashboard card to show all the active expense and transaction list
+1. Creating the dashboard card to show all the active expenses and transaction list

 #### Milestone 4: Navigation Panel
 1. Setting up the Navigation bar with the "Add an expense" and "Settle Up" buttons
-2. Integrating the User Profile section in the navigation bar, along with the functionality to edit user's personal details, invite friends functionality
+2. Integrating the User Profile section in the navigation bar, along with the functionality to edit the user's personal details, invite friends functionality

 #### Milestone 4: Create groups and add new friends
-1. Integrating the functionality to create a new expense group with the added Centwise users
+1. Integrating the functionality to create a new expense group with the added CentWise users
-2. Adding new friends to the group by adding new centwise friends
+2. Adding new friends to the group by adding new CentWise friends

 #### Milestone 5: Add and Settle expense functionality
-1. Adding the functionality to add an individual or a group expense with the help of "+add expense" button a
+1. Adding the functionality to add an individual or a group expense with the help of the "+add expense" button a
-2. Settling up the logged expenses uing the settle Up functionality integrated on the "Settle Up" button
+2. Settling up the logged expenses using the settle Up functionality integrated into the "Settle Up" button

 #### Milestone 6: internationalization in UI
 1. Adding the feature to switch between English, Hindi and Tamil languages on the base keywords of the application

 #### Milestone 7: internationalization in UI
-1. Integrating Additional features in the application such as View Charts functionality and integrating nodemailer to send emails
+1. Integrating Additional features in the application such as View Charts functionality and integrating Nodemailer to send emails

-## Steps to setup VS code for the Developers ⚙️
+## Steps to set VS code for the Developers ⚙️
  Initialize the project:

 * npm init